polysquirrel/BFace/main/src/readme.txt

 1.1.4 NPC portrait set

-Sometimes refered to as the 'npc' level or simply as 'name' in the code, it contains files which are always copied in tandem.
+Sometimes refered to as the 'NPC' level or simply as 'name' in the code, it contains files which are always copied in tandem.
 The names of directories at this level are completely arbitrary, but should be the name of the NPC depicted on the portrait, as they will contain all used resolutions of a single image.
 This is in no means necessary for the mod to opperate, but in some cases the directory names are shown to the player with that assumption.
-Additionally, several installation options refer to different appearaances of a character (such as offering CHARNAME the portraits of NPCs from other games) and this is based on the repeating directory names, as the file names for portraits of the same character differ between the games due to the portraits being different
+Additionally, several installation options refer to different appearances of a character (such as offering CHARNAME the portraits of NPCs from other games) and this is based on the repeating directory names, as the file names for portraits of the same character differ between the games due to the portraits being different